WebProgramming-Fall-2024/Phase-1/README.md

 ### **Requirements**

 #### **Users**
-The system will have two types of users: **designers** and **players**.
+The system will have two types of users: **designers** and **Answerers (players)**.
 Each group’s requirements are detailed separately.
 Both roles require registration and login.

 #### **Designer Role**
+This role is created to design questions in the system.
+The requirements for this role are listed below:
-- Create multiple-choice questions (including the question text, options, correct answer, etc.)
+- Create Four-choice questions (including the question text, options, correct answer, etc.)
 - Create new categories
 - Categorize questions into existing categories
 - Set question difficulty levels
 - Link related questions (either from the same designer or others)

 #### **Player Role**
+This role is created to answer the existing questions in the system.
+The requirements for this role are listed below:
 - Answer questions from a chosen category
 - Answer random questions
 - Follow question designers
 - Follow other players
-- View leaderboard
+- View leaderboard/scoreboard

 ### **Phase 1 – Practical Section**